sarah-antillia/EfficientDet-Augmented-Breast-Ultrasound-Images/README.md

 2: 'malignant'
 </pre>
 This train-eval process has been stopped at epoch 59 by EarliyStopping callback.
-From the picture below, you can see that the mAP score in the eval mode has reached more higher value than the previous experiment
+From the picture below, you can see that the mAP score in the eval mode has reached more higher value than that of the previous experiment
 <a href="https://github.com/sarah-antillia/EfficientDet-Breast-Cancer">EfficientDet-Breast-Cancer</a>.
 <br>